Dr. René Haller

 In order to decompose the mass of needles, Dr. Haller introduced local ‘red legged’ millipedes who he had noticed actually ate these needles.
 By feeding on these needles and turning them into humus, the first layer of soil was formed.

 Dr. Haller went on to plant over 1 million trees in the quarry and after ten years a new balanced micro-climate had allowed new plants to flourish.
-The casuarinas trees were thinned out and native species were introduced, which attracted many insects, butterflies and birds to the quarries.
+The casuarinas trees were thinned out and native species were introduced, which attracted many insects, butterflies, birds, snakes and so much more to the newly established ecosystem.